Groophy-Inc/Gecho/README.md

-# Gecho - by Groophy
-## Description
+# GECHO

-This program can Gecho helps you write colorful texts in one line with low ms guarantee.
+Gecho helps you write colorful texts in one line with low ms guarantee.

+Note:
+	**Because of cmd's rules, you must enclose the string in double quotes for the command to work properly.**

+AUTHOR:
-Author: Groophy Lifefor and helped by MBausson and WilliamRagstad.
+	Gecho has been written by Groophy Lifefor and helped by MBausson. \

-## Usage
+	Discord: Groophy#1966

-Syntax:
+### Syntax:
 ```
 	call gecho "<COLORS> TEXT"

 	call gecho "This is a <r>Red<gn>Green<gray>Grey<Bk>Black<B>Blue"
 ```

-Note: \
-	**Because of cmd's rules, you must enclose the string in double quotes for the command to work properly.**

-Where:
+### Where:
 ```
       ForeGround